Newfoundland has long prided itself

 In addition to published versions of original documents and official correspondence, there is also a small but valuable body of published versions of first-hand descriptions and impression of Newfoundland and Labrador by visitors over the centuries.
 Three collections of such impressions are Patrick O'Flaherty, ed., The Rock Observed: Literary Responses to Newfoundland and Its People (Toronto: University of Toronto Press, 1979), Peter Neary and Patrick O'Flaherty (eds.), By Great Waters: A Newfoundland and Labrador Anthology (Toronto: University of Toronto Press, 1974), and Robert Gordon Moyles, ed., "Complaints is Many and Various, But the Odd Divil Likes It": Nineteenth Century Views of Newfoundland (Toronto: P. Martin Associates, 1975).
 Many of the documents in these collections have since appeared in more complete forms in other collections, yet because a significant number of the selections have been published in no other source, these collections should not be ignored.
 A fourth collection, Outrageous Seas: Shipwreck and Survival in the Waters off Newfoundland, 1583-1893 edited by Rainer K. Baehre (Montreal & Kingston: McGill-Queen's University Press, 1999), presents contemporary experiences and perceptions that obviously have a narrower focus than the other collections, but which often include impressions of the landscape and people of Newfoundland through the centuries.
 Joseph Banks in Newfoundland and Labrador, 1766; His Diary, Manuscripts and Collections, edited by A.M.
 Lysaght (Berkeley: University of California Press, 1971) records the vivid impressions of the famed British botanist, then but a young man, of Newfoundland fisher society.
 The Newfoundland Journal of Aaron Thomas 1794: Able Seaman in H.M.S.
 Boston, edited by Jean Murray (Don Mills: Longmans, 1968) allows us to compare and contrast some of the changes that had taken place thirty years after Banks' visit.
 Incidentally, Aaron Thomas himself becomes the focus of analytical scrutiny in an article that reminds us that even eighteenth-century “objective” witnesses of Newfoundland society must be read with a certain appreciation for their own biases and perceptions; see “Seaman, Sightseer, Storyteller, and Sage: Aaron Thomas’s 1794 ‘History of Newfoundland’” by Sarah Glassford in Newfoundland and Labrador Studies XXI: No. 1 (Spring 2006): 149-175.
 Similar considerations should therefore be exercised when reading Lieutenant Edward Chappell's Voyage of His Majesty's Ship Rosamond to Newfoundland and the Southern Coast of Labrador (London: John Murray, 1818), a much-cited source for the details he provides of Labrador and western Newfound land, where HMS Rosamond was stationed throughout the 1813 fishing season.
 These are parts of the region for which much less information survives than is the case for the areas where fishing and settlement were concentrated.
 Nineteenth century images of Newfoundland are more abundant.
 From 1825 until 1834, Governor Thomas Cochrane kept detailed journals of his impressions of life and politics in the colony of Newfoundland.
 A useful sampling of the rich details and observations left by Gov. Cochrane is provided by Pam Perkins in “Thomas Cochrane and Newfoundland in the 1820s,” Newfoundland and Labrador Studies XXIX: 1 (Spring 2014): 117-168.
 Yet, even though there are seven volumes in total (housed in the National Library of Scotland), Cochrane’s journals have been surprisingly under-utilized by scholars.
 For the 1830s, there is E. Wix, Six months of a Newfoundland Missionary's Journal from February to March 1835 (London: Smith, Elden & Co., 1836) and Joseph Beete Jukes, Excursions In and About Newfoundland, During the Years 1839 and 1840, 2 vols.
 (London: John Murray, 1842; reprinted Toronto: Canadiana House, 1969).
 An edited edition of Jukes' journal has recently appeared; see Robert Cuff and Derek Wilton (eds.), Jukes' Excursions, Being a revised edition of Joseph Beete Jukes' "Excursions In and About Newfoundland During the Years 1839 and 1840 (St. John's: Harry Cuff, 1993).
 Bishop Feild's travels around Newfoundland and to Labrador between 1846 and 1850 provide an interesting comparison with those of Wix; see Edward Feild, Journal of a Voyage of Visitation in the Hawk Church Ship On the Coast of Labrador, and Round the Whole Island of Newfoundland (London: Society for the Propagation of the Gospel, 1846).
 Some detailed observations of Newfoundland, particularly of the South Coast, were recorded by Capt.
 Alexander Milne, commander of HMS Crocodile which served on the Newfoundland station in 1840; see John Beeler (ed.), The Milne Papers: The Papers of Admiral of the Fleet Sir Alexander Milne, Bt., K.C.B.
 (1806-1896).
 Volume I: 1820-1859 (Aldershot, Hants. and Burlington, VT: Ashgate Publishing for the Navy Records Society, 2004).

-left us a glimpse of Newfoundland society during this period in
+Richard Bonnycastle also left us a glimpse of Newfoundland society during this

 Primary Documents on the Internet